Recently, this Q & A appeared in a column on the internet.

 - Inflation isn’t a factor.

 Each of these assumptions is absurd.
 I think that the calculator is, at best, of little use, and, at worst, dangerous.
-You’ll find an article I wrote on the subject here.

 Any assumption about the future, including investment returns, is uncertain, wouldn’t you agree?
 But we make these assumptions anyway, don’t we?